CDT-14K Race

 Wulfman's CDT-14K

-Saturday, 22 June 2013
+Saturday, 23 June 2018

 Every continent except Antarctica has a continental divide.
 In North America the divide runs from northwestern Canada along the crest of the Rocky Mountains to Mexico's Sierra Madre Occidental, and it is generally the line that divides the flow of water between the Pacific Ocean and Atlantic Ocean.

-In 1968 a federal plan for the Continental Divide National Scenic Trail (CDT) was mandated, and today, construction of the CDT is estimated to be 70% complete.
+In 1968 a federal plan for the Continental Divide National Scenic Trail (CDT) was mandated, and today, construction of the CDT is estimated to be 85% complete.

-The 14 Butte-iful kilometers along the CDT between Montana's Homestake and Pipestone passes are completed, and that section offers scenic vistas with majestic rock formations.
+The 14 Butte-iful kilometers along the CDT between Montana's Homestake and Pipestone passes in Beaverhead-Deerlodge National Forest are completed, and that section offers scenic vistas with majestic rock formations.
 This race along that route celebrates the trail and the memory of one of its greatest local proponents -- the late John "the Wulfman" Wulf, who was the God Father of Butte's Piss & Moan Runners.
 The race is run on Summer Solstice Saturday, the anniversary of the Wulfman's last group run.

 Race proceeds are used to help build and improve trails in southwest Montana.